Rajpratik71/zfs_wiki/Debian.md

 - [Related Links](#related-links)

 ## Installation
 For Debian Stretch, ZFS packages are included in the [contrib repository](https://packages.debian.org/source/stretch/zfs-linux).
-Newer ZFS packages are provided by [backports](https://backports.debian.org/Instructions/).
+Newer ZFS packages are provided by the [backports repository](https://backports.debian.org/Instructions/).

 Add the backports repository: